Cyrano71/TestBureauxLocaux/README.md

 - one admin user with username = "admin", password = "1234"
 - one normal user with  username = "jehan", password = "1234"

-3. cd into the frontend react app folder
+3. in a new terminal, cd into the frontend react app folder

    `cd frontend`